stojg/aunt/README.md

 * Setup subcommands for self installation
 * Store configuration data in JSON
 * Add makefile build target for doing a release to the main repo
+* serve should have the option to be started with SSL certificates